weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 1. Service discovery: How does an HTTP Server find a Data Producer to connect to?
 2. Load balancing/fault tolerance: How can the HTTP Servers make uniform and efficient use of all the Data Producers available to them?

-Weave solves these issues with [WeaveDNS](http://docs.weave.works/weave/latest_release/weavedns.html), where it securely and transparently:
+Weave solves these issues using the [weavedns service](http://docs.weave.works/weave/latest_release/weavedns.html), where it securely and transparently:

 * Implements service discovery by adding DNS A-records for your containers based on their names
 * Manages load balancing by randomizing the order of DNS responses.
-* For more information on WeaveDNS see [Automatic Discovery with WeaveDNS](https://github.com/weaveworks/weave/blob/master/site/weavedns.md)
+* For more information about the weavedns service see [Automatic Discovery with WeaveDNS](https://github.com/weaveworks/weave/blob/master/site/weavedns.md)

 ## What You Will Use